anoadragon453/dotfiles/README.md

 |-[modules] -- Contains all the modules that make up this configuraiton
 |-[lib] -- Contains my utility functions
 |-[roles] -- Contains roles which can be applied to machines.
-|-[wallpapers] -- drop images into this folder to add to wallpaper cycle.
 |-LICENSE - MIT License file.
 |-flake.nix - Cotains the main nix flake.
 |-shell.nix - Creates a nix shell with required tools to install.